secret-escapes-media/microsite-germany-romance/_pages/classic.md

 feature:
   id: heidelberg
   title: Heidelberg
   description: Heidelberg is just one of those picture-perfect towns.
 Surrounded by dark-green forest, slung along a sparkling river and overlooked by a gothic-cum-renaissance castle perched high on a hill, an image of Heidelberg stirs the inner romantic.
 Also the real Romantics; William Turner and Goethe were both totally infatuated with the place, crafting verse and landscapes that capture the wild beauty of the town.
-Wander the cobbled streets of the marvellous baroque old town and sink in to the historic student atmosphere, centred around Germany’s oldest university.
+As Goethe put it, “The town with its location and beautiful surroundings, has, one may say, something special.”
+Discover this for yourself by wandering the cobbled streets of the marvellous baroque old town and sinking into the historic student atmosphere, centred around Germany’s oldest university.
   airport: AIRPORT NAME
   image-attribution: >
     <a href="#photo-link">Photo</a> by username / <a rel="nofollow" href="https://creativecommons.org/licenses/by/2.0/">CC BY</a>